xryal/xryal/README.md

 <h1 align="center">Hi, I'm Abdullah Bozlağan</h1>
 <h3 align="center">Computer Engineer</h3>

-Combining solid theoretical knowledge gained during my education with practical experiences, I have developed the ability to lead projects and devise innovative solutions to various challenges.
-I possess a strong knowledge base in fundamental areas such as software development, algorithms, data structures, and database management.

-My proficiency in various programming languages, particularly Java, supports my effective collaboration in large-scale projects.
-Together with my experience in software life cycle management, I ensure the successful completion of projects by collaborating within the team, communicating effectively, and providing leadership.

-By closely monitoring technological advancements, I take a pioneering role in projects with my desire and ability to offer innovative solutions.
-With my analytical thinking and problem-solving skills, I am a reliable expert in understanding complex issues and producing effective solutions.

 - 🔭 I’m currently working on **SAP ABAP**

 - 🌱 I’m currently learning **SAP ABAP**